lsst-dm/dmtn-224/index.rst

 #.
 Gafaelfawr retrieves the OpenID Connect configuration information for CILogon and checks the signature on the JWT identity token.
 #.
 Gafaelfawr extracts the user's username from the ``username`` claim of the identity token.
    If that claim is missing, Gafaelfawr redirects the user to the enrollment flow at COmanage, which aborts the user's attempt to access whatever web page they were trying to visit.
 #.
-Gafaelfawr retrieves the user's UID from Firestore, assigning a new UID if necessry if that username had not been seen before.
+Gafaelfawr retrieves the user's UID from Firestore, assigning a new UID if necessary if that username had not been seen before.
 #.
 Gafaelfawr retrieves the user's group membership from LDAP using the ``username`` as the search key.

 Subsequently, whenever Gafaelfawr receives an authentication subrequest to the ``/auth`` route, it retrieves the user's identity information and group membership from LDAP.